This person is a member of Sanger Institute Alumni.

 Paul Woobey retired from the Sanger Institute in October 2020

-Paul Woobey is the Director of ICT and leads the IT facility, which provides high-performance IT infrastructure (HPC) and Enterprise computing to support the large-scale science performed at the Sanger Institute.
+Paul Woobey was the Director of ICT and led the IT facility, which provides high-performance IT infrastructure (HPC) and Enterprise computing to support the large-scale science performed at the Sanger Institute.

 Our HPC (supercomputing) environment is recognised as World Class and we aim to provide First Class Production Platforms and Services for the institute.
-However, we do recognise that the next 5 years will bring a number of challenges for IT at the Sanger Institute.
-Catering for the increasing scale of science that is possible through decreasing costs and higher throughput from sequencing – which is predicted to double our data and computational requirements in the next five years.
-Our data centre is 90% full, so we need be prepared to open the 4th quadrant (3 are used currently) early in the next Quinqenium to cope with growth.
-Spin-out organisations and Bio-incubator organisations – with our ambition to offer our IT expertise and experience to these organisations under the banner of “Science as a Service”.
-Collaboration with our peers around the world amidst changing regulatory and validation requirements.
+However, we recognised a number of challenges for IT at the Sanger Institute.
+In particular catering for the increasing scale of science that is possible through decreasing costs and higher throughput from sequencing – which was predicted to double our data and computational requirements in the next five years.
+Our data centre was 90 per cent full, so we needed to open the fourth quadrant (three were already used ) to cope with growth.
+In addition, the Campus began to host spin-out organisations and Bio-incubator organisations – so we developed and offered our IT expertise and experience to these organisations under the banner of “Science as a Service”.
+In addition, we ensured widespread collaboration with our peers around the world, while negotiating changing regulatory and validation requirements.

 Prior to joining the Sanger Institute, I held a number of senior positions in IT.
 I was CIO and Head of Methodology at the Office for National Statistics (ONS).
 At Pfizer, I was the CIO for Europe, Middle East, and Africa.
 I was the Vice President for Global Infrastructure at GE and before that Amersham International.
 Earlier, I worked in high energy particle physics research at Rutherford Appleton Laboratory and in reactor physics for the Atomic Energy Authority.
 I graduated in atomic physics and mathematics.